No Off-Season: Managing Allergies Year-Round in Florida

 - Bayberry and elm (February–March)

 Oak pollen is particularly problematic.
-You've seen the yellow-green dust coating cars in spring—that's oak pollen, and it's everywhere.
+You have seen the yellow-green dust coating cars and porches in late winter and spring—that is oak pollen, and it is everywhere.

 March – May: Peak Tree and Grass Pollen